EndPointCorp/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 Then you can include the files from `wwwroot` using the appropriate `<script>` or `<link rel="stylesheet">` tags.

-## Summary
+### Summary

 So, in the end, using `esbuild` and `pnpm` to set up frontend asset bundling in an ASP.NET Core web app is perfectly doable and can be summarized like this:

-1. Install NodeJS and `pnpm`.
+1. Install NodeJS and `pnpm`
-2. Create a `package.json` file with `pnpm init`.
+2. Create a `package.json` file with `pnpm init`
-3. Install `esbuild` as a dev dependency with `pnpm add esbuild --save-dev`.
+3. Install `esbuild` as a dev dependency with `pnpm add esbuild --save-dev`

-    - Also make sure to run `pnpm approve-builds` to allow `esbuild` to run scripts.
+    Also make sure to run `pnpm approve-builds` to allow `esbuild` to run scripts

 4. Install any additional preprocessor that you might need like `sass` with `esbuild-sass-plugin`, etc.
-5. Create `JavaScript` and `Stylesheets` directories and put your source files in them.
+5. Create `JavaScript` and `Stylesheets` directories and put your source files in them
-6. Add an `esbuild.config.mjs` file that can bundle your assets.
+6. Add an `esbuild.config.mjs` file that can bundle your assets
-7. Include the asset bundling step as part of the `dotnet build` command.
+7. Include the asset bundling step as part of the `dotnet build` command

 Your package.json should end up looking something like this: